Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 You are a sole director with no other staff

-Your business only has director's, none of which have an employment contract
+Your business only has directors, none of whom has an employment contract

-Your business has either; ceased trading, gone into liquidation or been dissolved
+Your company has either ceased trading, gone into liquidation or been dissolved

-The amount you pay will be a percentage of your employees' qualifying earnings.
+The amount you must contribute will be a percentage of your employees' qualifying earnings.

-To work out your employees' qualifying earnings, you need to deduct the qualifying threshold for pensions (this is £6,240 a year in the 2020/21 tax year) from their yearly salary.
+To work out your employees' qualifying earnings, you need to deduct the qualifying threshold for pensions (£6,240 a year in the 2020/21 tax year) from their gross annual salary.

 Your contribution will be deducted from your employee's gross earnings, so your national insurance bill should be reduced as a result.

-There is also a tax relief from the government.
-This will help bump up your employees' total pension contribution each year.
+There is also a tax relief from the government, which helps to boost the employee’s total pension contribution each year.

-This table shows the level of contribution required up to April 2019:
+This table shows the minimum level of contribution required: